ogra/effetune/readme.md

 ## FAQ

 Q. Does this app support surround sound?
 A. Currently, due to browser limitations, we cannot handle more than 2 channels in the browser, and there is no proven track record of surround sound operation.
-While the plugin implementation itself supports surround sound, we'll need to wait for future browser support.
+While the effect implementation itself supports surround sound, we'll need to wait for future browser support.

 Q. What's the recommended effect chain length?
 A. While there's no strict limit, we recommend keeping your effect chain to 8-10 effects for optimal performance.
 More complex chains may impact system performance.